The Laya Trek

 - Inspirational trekking in the Eastern Himalaya

 - The hot springs at Gasa

-This classic Bhutan trek, from Paro to Thimpu via the village of Laya and the Punakha Valley, is acknowledged to be one of the world's great treks.
+This classic Bhutan trekking holiday, from Paro to Thimpu via the village of Laya and the Punakha Valley, is acknowledged to be one of the world's great treks.
 It has everything; from picturesque farmland and ancient forest, to alpine pasture and quite challenging high mountain passes.
 Spectacular campsites beneath some of Bhutan's most impressive peaks, including Chomolhari and Jitchu Drake, are amongst the many highlights of this trekking circuit.
 Whilst a number of strategically located fortress-monasteries (dzongs) and scattered settlements including Laya Village, close to the Tibetan border, provide a full measure of cultural interest.
 The magical descent of the Punakha Gorge, via the imposing dzong and refreshing hot springs at Gasa, is a fitting climax to the trek.
 With time for sightseeing in the Paro Valley and at the winter and summer capitals of Thimpu and Punakha, this is a superlative 3 week trekking adventure.
 Our early October departure combines this trek with a visit to the Thimpu Tsechu, a colourful annual festival of masked dances and ceremonies, and will have a slightly different itinerary to accommodate this.

 Is this holiday for you?